 Hartsville is a somewhat small city located in the state of South Carolina.
 With a population of 7,826 people and seven constituent neighborhoods, Hartsville is the 57th largest community in South Carolina.

 Hartsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hartsville is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Hartsville who work in teaching (15.86%), sales jobs (9.49%), and office and administrative support (9.08%).

 Also of interest is that Hartsville has more people living here who work in computers and math than 95% of the places in the US.

 Hartsville is an extremely ethnically-diverse city.
 The people who call Hartsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hartsville include German, English, Scots-Irish, and Scottish.
+Important ancestries of people in Hartsville include Irish, English, Scots-Irish, and Scottish.